jobinkv/PhD_Todos/README.md

 This file is to monitor and guide my PhD work at IIIT Hyderabad In my PhD I am mainly focusing three problems they are:

+## Current work in progress

+- [x] Write code for deep feature based segmentation and put it for running.(19/Jan).
+- [ ] Get the result with other features like SIFT SURF HOG LBP

 ## Document image segmentation

 ### Problem statement